jasonmkfu/the-readability-sql-style-guide/Style Guide.md

-Consequently, the style guide defers to improved legibility and comprehension over space conservation.
+Consequently, the style guide defers to improved readability and comprehension over space conservation.

 # SQL Keywords
 Capitalizing SQL keywords allows for easier comprehension by the reader by differentiating it from other SQL that often will be in CamelCase.
 Additionally, code editors will often offer SQL syntax highlighting which further assists in comprehension by coloring SQL keywords.
 ## <span style="color: green">A. Good</span>
-* SQL Keywords such as SELECT, FROM, WHERE, INNER JOIN, LEFT JOIN, ON, etc. should always be in all caps
+* SQL Keywords such as `SELECT`, `FROM`, `WHERE`, `INNER JOIN`, `LEFT JOIN`, `ON`, etc. should always be in all caps
 <pre>
 <mark>SELECT</mark>
     CU.Name